cronvel/terminal-kit/doc/low-level.md

 * .bgColor256(register): if the terminal support 256 colors, it choose between them using an 0..255 integer
 * .bgColorRgb(r,g,b): pick the closest match for an RGB value (from a 16 or 256 colors palette or even the exact color if the terminal support 24 bits colors) as the background color, *r,g,b* are in the 0..255 range
+* .bgColorRgbHex(rgb): pick the closest match for an RGB value (from a 16 or 256 colors palette or even the exact color if the terminal support 24 bits colors) as the background color, where *rgb* is in the hex format, e.g. `#ef1234`
 * .bgColorGrayscale(l): pick the closest match for a grayscale value (from a 16 or 256 colors palette or even the exact color if the terminal support 24 bits colors) as the background color, *l* is in the 0..255 range